LogoLogo

 Then: For parents of neurodivergent children in Fort Worth, Springbox Farms was an open secret.
 Charlotte Sammons used her background in educational psychology, her love of all things neuroscientific, and the beauty of nature to establish a place of safety and connection that allowed the children under her empathetic eye to understand their emotions and bodies and start to advocate for their needs.
 Katy Wampach, a Springbox parent, summed it up: “In Charlotte, we have found such acceptance and love, an example of how to interact with others.
 Isn’t that what our world needs?”

 Now: Charlotte continues to work her magic at Springbox Farms, which is celebrating ten years of connection and learning.
-Charlotte and Sigourney Weaver now offer Farmnastics, a new kind of learning and growth through functional movement, therapeutic gymnastics, and adaptive techniques to strengthen the brain and body.
+Charlotte and Sigourney Weathers now offer Farmnastics, a new kind of learning and growth through functional movement, therapeutic gymnastics, and adaptive techniques to strengthen the brain and body.
 “We are moving into a season of growth – in programs, community, and the ways we support families,” Charlotte writes.

 L: Shea & Conor Dardis in 2024, photo by OMG PhotoStuff